2020 SLA Europe ECCA Application guidelines

 - Gaining widespread visibility through international publicity disseminated by SLA, SLA Europe, the co-sponsoring SLA Divisions, and industry sponsors all introducing the ECCA winners to the information community.

 - Being able to travel to North America and meet information professionals from all parts of the globe.

 - Developing their professional profile and publicity-seeking skills by writing articles for SLA

 During the conference

 During the Conference, attendance and participation in certain sessions and events will be required depending on the requirements of the chosen Division.
-All winners should attend the International Reception and the First Timers Reception.
+The winner should attend the International Reception and the First Timers Reception.

 After the conference

-After the 2018 SLA Conference each award winner will be expected to write two short articles in English on what they learned at the Conference.
+After the 2020 SLA Conference the award winner will be expected to write two short articles in English on what they learned at the Conference.
 One article, geared towards SLA Europe membership, will be published on the SLA Europe blog.

 The second article will be published in the blog/newsletter of the SLA Division co-sponsoring them and geared to that readership.

-The 2018 award winners will be given the opportunity to stay in touch, plus opportunities to get involved with the work of the SLA Europe board.
+The 2020 award winner will be given the opportunity to stay in touch, plus opportunities to get involved with the work of the SLA Europe board.
 Please see the ECCA Division requirements for details of other post conference requirements.